MSClark/clous9saastutorial/README.md

 - Query string parameter passing information through links; information after a ? mark in the link
 - access any hash with params keyword ex. params[:user] = '2'

+To append db need to
+- run rails g migration name_of_thing
+- add your db change to that file